 The Call for Justice movement compelled the regime’s leaders to speak up about this horrible crime against humanity after 30 years of silence.

 And in the final days of 2017, a nationwide anti-regime movement emerged and has continued ever since.
-In recent days and weeks, in October 2019, workers of Azarab in Arak, have staged extensive protests.
+In October 2019, workers of Azarab in Arak, staged extensive protests.
 Thousands of the people of Lordegan took to the streets in southwestern Iran and held angry protests against the regime.
 There have also been numerous protests by university students, teachers, retirees and government employees.

 The clerical regime officials and leaders have acknowledged that the protest movement is organized by the PMOI/MEK, and women have a leading role in them.